 - 4 What Is Different Between An Aluminum And A Stainless Steel Moka Pot?

 - 5 Do Stainless Steel Stovetop Moka Pots Make Better Coffee?

 - 6 Are Stainless Steel Moka Pots Safer To Use Than An Aluminum Model?

-In my opinion, the original Aluminum moka pot is much better than a stainless steel version for a number of reasons that I line out in this article.
+In my opinion, the original aluminum moka pot is much better than a stainless steel version for a number of reasons that I outline in this article.
 The one main deciding factor that sways me to Aluminum is a more even heat distribution than the stainless steel version.